 Program Area: Support for Quality Improvement

 The focus of the Nevada Flex Program includes implementing proven and innovative technical assistance (TA) for Medicare Beneficiary Quality Improvement Project (MBQIP) quality reporting and improvement.
 Every quarter, members from 13 of the state’s critical access hospitals (CAHs) are invited to the Nevada Rural Quality Improvement Network, Risk Manager Work Group, and Infection Control Work Group meetings to learn, share their experiences, and provide peer support on quality improvement and patient safety.
 Individual TA is provided to each CAH as needed.

 Program Area: Support for Financial and Operational Improvement

-The Nevada Flex Program and its principal program collaborator, Nevada Rural Hospital Partners (NRHP), are implementing a wide-range of TA to support rural hospital financial, operational and performance improvement, including facilitation of a statewide rural hospital performance improvement network among Nevada’s 13 CAHs and CAH participation in revenue cycle management activities.
+The Nevada Flex Program and its principal program collaborator, Nevada Rural Hospital Partners (NRHP), are implementing a wide range of TA to support rural hospital financial, operational, and performance improvement.
+The Nevada Flex Program also supports facilitation of a statewide rural hospital Performance Improvement Network among Nevada’s 13 CAHs and participation in revenue cycle management activities.

 Program Area: Support for Population Health Management and Emergency Medical Services Integration

 For the past two decades, the Nevada Flex Program has supported a variety of TA to further rural population health management and emergency medical services (EMS) integration, including the production and dissemination of eight editions of the Nevada Rural and Frontier Health Data Book and four editions of the Health Care Careers in Nevada guide for rural middle school and high school students.

 Please provide information about Collaboration/Shared Services

 The Nevada Flex Program is currently working with rural stakeholders and rural policymakers to facilitate the establishment of rural local boards of health and the development of public health services in rural and frontier regions of Nevada.